avabellaw/my-recipe/readme.md

 I decided to keep my line length at a cap of 100.
 This fits my project needs well and is the default for pylint.
 I followed every other PEP8 guideline.

+I used Google's doc string format for functions.

 This is the output from pylint:
 ![pylint output](docs/validation/python/final-results.webp)